Ultimate Honda K20 Guide – Everything You Need To Know

 This Lotus Exige has fitted a supercharged K20 which is capable of hitting 9,000rpm!

 Think it’s just FWD cars that opt for the K20?
 You’d be wrong!
-We can’t wait to see this thing shredding tires!
+Check out this AWD Acura RSX with a K20 under the hood!

 Another K20-powered Mini, this time pulling off a 2.83 second 0-60mph!